-- Any medication brought to school by a parent or student is to be brought directly to the nurse's office, which is located in the Middle School.
+- Any medication brought to school by a parent or student is to be brought directly to the nurse's office.
 Please come to the Middle School office when dropping off any medication, even for high school students.
 All medication must be in the original container. - Medication will only be given when accompanied by a note from a parent/guardian. - In addition to a parental note, prescription medication requires a written order from the prescribing physician. - Students are to take home any remaining medication at the end of the school year.
 Any medication not taken home at that time will be discarded.